zhegexiaohuozi/JsoupXpath/README.md

 JsoupXpath
 ==========

-A html parser with xpath base on Jsoup.Maybe it is the best in java,ha ha.Just try it.
+A html parser with xpath base on Jsoup.Maybe it is the best in java,Just try it.

 I will write more document later...